Alphabeat: 2019–2021: Don't Know What's Cool Anymore and second split

-Following a six-year hiatus, Alphabeat signed a new recording deal with Atlantic Records and released a new song, "Shadows", the lead single for the fall release of their fourth studio album.
-The band also announced a series of performance events in the United States, led by a Neon Gold Records showcase at the SXSW event on 13 March 2019, as well as a tour of their native Denmark, as part of Grøn Koncert during July 2019.

-On 30 August 2019 Alphabeat released the second single from their fourth album, "I Don't Know What's Cool Anymore".
-Alongside this, the band formally announced the album itself, titled Don't Know What's Cool Anymore, with a release date of 1 November 2019.
+Following a six-year hiatus, Alphabeat signed a new recording deal with Atlantic Records and released a new song, "Shadows", in March 2019.
+The band made a series of performance events in the United States, led by a Neon Gold Records showcase at the SXSW event on 13 March 2019, as well as a tour of their native Denmark, as part of Grøn Koncert during July 2019.
+On 30 August 2019, Alphabeat released the single "I Don't Know What's Cool Anymore".

-On 3 September 2019 the band announced a 10-date tour of Denmark throughout February 2020.
-A week later, on September 10, they announced an additional three dates in the United Kingdom, scheduled for April 2020.
-Alongside this, the group also released a UK radio edit of previous single "Shadows".
+The band held a 10-date tour of Denmark throughout February 2020, which was followed by an additional three dates in the United Kingdom in April 2020.
 On 23 September 2019, "Shadows" was nominated for 'Radio Hit of the Year' at the 2019 Danish Music Awards.
 A day later, the music video for "I Don't Know What's Cool Anymore" was released, directed by band members Rasmus Nagel and Anders Reinholdt.

-On 16 November 2019, the band released a third music video, for the album track "Sing a Song".
+On 1 November 2019, the band released their fourth studio album Don't Know What's Cool Anymore.
+On 16 November 2019, the band released a music video for the album track "Sing a Song".
 The following day, Danish television channel DR3 premiered a documentary series focusing on Alpahabeat.
 Titled Alphabeat - Da Festen Forsvandt (English: Alphabeat - When the Party Disappeared), the 4-part series explores the group's relationships and troubles surrounding the release of their 2012 album and 2013 hiatus.

-On 15 May 2020 it was announced that "Shadows" had been nominated for a second award, the "Most Played Song of the Year" at the Carl Prisen Awards.

-On 26 June 2020, Alphabeat released a new single; titled "Sometimes 2020", it is a reworking of their 2019 song "Sometimes".
+On 15 May 2020 it was announced that "Shadows" had been nominated for the "Most Played Song of the Year" at the Carl Prisen Awards.
+On 26 June 2020, Alphabeat released "Sometimes 2020", a reworking of their 2019 song "Sometimes".